 There are four manufacturing technology qualifications available in the MSA07 Training Package (which range from Certificate III to Advanced Diploma) and a more recently updated Certificate II qualification from the MSM Manufacturing Training Package.
 The Certificate II qualification has been specifically designed for a VET in Schools environment and was first implemented in 2016 therefore is not recommended for review as part of this project.
-The four qualifications from the MSA Training Package which are recommended to be updated are:
+The four qualifications from the MSA Training Package which are recommended to be aligned to Industry 4.0 requirements are: